How to Create an Excel File from SharePoint list Items using Power Automate?

-This Power Automate tutorial will show us how to create an Excel file from SharePoint list items using Power Automate.
+This Power Automate tutorial will show you how to create an Excel file from SharePoint list items using Power Automate.

 Create an Excel file from SharePoint list items using Power Automate